reapp/new-site/source/start/start.md

 ./assets/ios/index.html => (Webpack inserts CSS/JS references) => ./build/ios/index.html
 ```

 This allows a lot of flexibility.
-You can share assets between builds, or have
+You can share assets between builds or have
 exclusive ones for a platform.
 Leave an asset in the base `./assets` folder
 and it won't be copied at all, but you can still `require()` it within your app.

 A good case for shared assets is your Cordova config.xml.
 Leave it in `./assets/shared`
-and it'll output for all your builds.
+and it'll create output for all your builds.

 [See more on custom builds](#custom-builds).

-### Structure of your applications
+### Structure of your application

 You can see the exact app that's generated through the [reapp-starter repo](https://github.com/reapp/reapp-starter).
-Only the `/app/app.js` entrypoint and `/assets/web/index.html` is "necessary".
+Only the `/app/app.js` entry point and `/assets/web/index.html` is "necessary".
 For now, it's very simple:

 ```